About Human Trafficking

-Hope for Justice is a Christian organization.
-Many, but by no means all, of our staff come from a church background and all staff are expected to work in a way that reflects core values of respect, tolerance, passion for justice and appreciation of the value of individuals.
-The organization strives for high standards of professionalism, openness and integrity but the service we deliver is not evangelistic.
+Hope for Justice is a Christian organisation.
+Many, but by no means all, of our staff come from a church background.
+All staff are expected to work in a way that reflects core values of respect, tolerance, passion for justice and appreciation of the value of individuals.
+The organisation strives for high standards of professionalism, openness and integrity but the service we deliver is not evangelistic.
 Meet Our Team.

 Our Directors hope that our work, and the good that comes of it, speaks of the love of God.
 We are acutely aware of the vulnerability of the victims we work with and we treat them with the highest level of cultural sensitivity.
 We serve victims who have originated from all across the globe and from a diverse mix of cultures.
-We do utilize the programs of some faith-based organizations that provide aftercare for victims of trafficking but we would only make a referral if the victim was comfortable with the content of the program and was able to make an informed choice.
+We do utilise the programmes of some faith-based organisations that provide aftercare for victims of trafficking but we would only make a referral if the victim was comfortable with the content of the programme and was able to make an informed choice.

 Q: How is Hope for Justice funded and regulated?

 Hope for Justice is primarily funded by private individuals, a small number of trusts and partnerships with churches.
 Church Partners commit to giving a set, regular donation in a similar way to individuals who donate.
+Some revenue is also generated from our training and ‘Slavery in Supply Chains’ work.
 Take a look at our financials under ‘About Us’ on the top menu.

 Q: Will the money I donate be spent in my country?

-Hope for Justice currently works in three countries around the world and your donations are directed toward whichever of our life-changing programs is most in need.
-We work hard to make sure that each program works to the highest standards and results in the greatest number of people being rescued and restored.
+Hope for Justice currently works in four countries and your donations are directed toward whichever of our life-changing programmes is most in need.
+We work hard to make sure that each programme works to the highest standards and results in the greatest number of people being rescued and restored.
 You can be sure that every penny you donate works hard to bring freedom, justice and restoration to victims of human trafficking.
-Find out more about the lives changed by our supporters donations – read survivor’s stories.
+Find out more about the lives changed by our supporters donations – read survivors’ stories.

 Q: What is Natalie Grant’s role in Hope for Justice?

-Natalie founded Abolition International, one of the three organizations that became Hope for Justice in 2014.
-Find out how we got started here.
-Natalie is a Co-Founder of Hope for Justice and an ambassador for the abolitionist cause.
-As a Grammy-nominated artist, Natalie uses her platform to raise awareness of the plight of trafficking victims in the US and around the world and sits on the Board of Hope for Justice.
+Natalie Grant founded Abolition International, one of the three organisations that became Hope for Justice in 2014.
+Natalie is a co-founder of Hope for Justice and an ambassador for the abolitionist cause.
+As a Grammy-nominated recording artist, Natalie uses her platform to raise awareness of the plight of trafficking victims in the US and around the world and sits on the Board of Hope for Justice.
 Meet the rest of Our Team.

-Q: I’m a former supporter of Abolition International or Transitions Global, why did they become one organization with Hope for Justice?
+Q: I’m a former supporter of Abolition International or Transitions Global, why did they become one organisation with Hope for Justice?

-Abolition International, Hope for Justice and Transitions Global joined together in September 2014 to become one organization in the fight against human trafficking.
-By combining our individual strengths we now have an international organization, under the name Hope for Justice, with a shared passion to restore victims and end slavery in our lifetime.
+Abolition International, Hope for Justice and Transitions Global joined together in September 2014 to become one organisation in the fight against human trafficking.
+By combining our individual strengths we now have an international organisation, under the name Hope for Justice, with a shared passion to change lives and end slavery.
 Together we’re even stronger.
-Each of the founding organizations has an extraordinary, professional heritage to build upon.
+Each of the founding organisations has an extraordinary, professional heritage to build upon.

-Founded by Natalie Grant, Abolition International has helped launch, expand and improve aftercare programs in India, Moldova, Cambodia and the United States, creating model programs, standards of care, resources for shelters and education programs for medical practitioners.
+Founded by Natalie Grant, Abolition International helped launch, expand and improve aftercare programs in India, Moldova, Cambodia and the United States, creating model programmes, standards of care, resources for shelters and education programs for medical practitioners.

-Hope for Justice (UK) was co-founded by Ben Cooley, and has worked to uncover and abolish the hidden crime of modern-day slavery.
-Their specialist operations team identifies victims and removes them from exploitation, pursues perpetrator accountability and supports survivors.
+Hope for Justice (UK) was co-founded by Ben Cooley, and worked to uncover and abolish the hidden crime of modern-day slavery.
+Its specialist operations team identified victims and removed them from exploitation, pursued perpetrator accountability and supported survivors.

-James and Athena Pond established Transitions Global to provide world class restorative care and education for girls aged 13-18 rescued from sex trafficking in Cambodia.
-They run aftercare homes, a tailored education project and a family and community integration program.
+James and Athena Pond established Transitions Global to provide world-class restorative care and education for girls aged 13-18 rescued from sex trafficking in Cambodia.
+They ran aftercare homes, a tailored education project and a family and community integration programme.